 If you wear a uniform that bears a company logo, the cost of purchasing such an outfit is very certainly tax-deductible.
 You may also submit a claim for washing and laundering expenses, which may include the cost of using both your washing machine and a professional laundry service.

 5. Home Office

-Been Impacted By COVID-19?
+Have You Been Affected By The COVID-19?

 Some Tips From Small Businesses That Are Killing It

-1. Deliver a consistent customer experience
+1. Provide a pleasant and consistent experience for the customer

 3. Leverage social media